 (b) by reference to a variable which is, or a number of variables which are, readily ascertainable for each member for each return period (e.g. as a percentage of salary).

-[Regulation 44 amended by No. 15 of 2010 s.
+[Regulation 44 amended by Act No. 15 of 2010 s.
 42.]

-45. Duration of actuarial determination
+45. Actuarial determination, duration of

 An actuarial determination remains in force for 3 years from when it is made unless before then another actuarial determination is made to replace it.